aditya-K2/gspt/README.md

 or the path to the folder provided by the `-c` flag before starting the app.
 See [Command-line Parameters](#command-line-parameters)

-Also, Configuration is live updated when you make a change except for the Key Mappings.
+Also, Configuration is live updated when you make a change except for some parts *(Key Mappings, Border Colors)*.

 #### Config Parameters